suhabb/JsonQ/README.md

       - GET AVG "income" WHERE isVaccinated "No" AND gender "Female" END
     ```

   4. After writing the query save the file, and you see that ```JSONQueryMain.java``` file gets created under ``/src-gen`` folder.
-Right click on this file and       run as main program.
+Right click on this file and run as Java application.
 A java swing executable console displaying results open for each query.
       ``Note: You may need to drag the console as they will be hidden behind each other.``
   5. This is the sample json database stored in `src/resource` directory againist which the query's are excuted.If the query matches the data then it returns the results in Java Swing console:
   ```